kubedb/docs/docs/guides/mysql/pitr/volumesnapshot/archiver.md

 # KubeDB MySQL - Continuous Archiving and Point-in-time Recovery using VolumeSnapshot

-Here, will show you how to use KubeDB to provision a MySQL to Archive continuously and Restore point-in-time.
+Here, will show you how to use KubeDB to provision a MySQL to Archive continuously, also show point-in-time restoration.

 ## Before You Begin